cloudera/hue/apps/spark/java/README.rst

     Redhat/CentOS:
       * mvn (from ``maven`` package or maven3 tarball)
       * java-1.7.0-openjdk (or Oracle Java7 jdk)

+    MacOS:
+      * Xcode command line tools
+      * Oracle's JDK 1.7+
+      * Maven (Homebrew)

 Building Livy
 =============

-Livy is normally built by the `Hue Build System`_, it can also be built on it's own (aka without any other Hue dependency) with `Apache Maven`_.
+Livy is currently built by the `Hue Build System`_, it can also be built on it's own (aka without any other Hue dependency) with `Apache Maven`_.
 To build, run:

 .. code:: shell